codeforboston/cliff-effects/README.md

 6. Install all necessary node packages with `npm install`.
 This might take a few minutes.
 7. Type `npm start` to automatically open a browser window and run the app in your browser in dev mode.
 If you make changes to a file and save it, the page will automatically update and use the new code.
 Would also recommend getting the [React Developer Tools](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZ__6Vg_jVAhWQ14MKHczrDtoQFgg4MAM&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ) extension for Chrome.
 8. `Ctrl-C` to stop the app when it's running.
-9. Type `npm run deploy` to build a production version of the app.
+9. Type `npm run build` to build a production version of the app.

 We currently have it set up to deploy automatically to GitHub pages with `npm run deploy`.